aws/aws-xray-java-agent/README.md

 * For contributing guidelines refer to [CONTRIBUTING.md](https://github.com/aws/aws-xray-java-agent/blob/master/CONTRIBUTING.md).

 ## Troubleshooting
+When troubleshooting the agent, one of the first steps of troubleshooting is to enable logging in the Agent.
+In this case, logging would mean publishing the internal log outputs to Standard Out.
+Logging to a standardized file is still in the works.
+To enable logging, please append the following line to your JVM arguments, with an equal sign as a delimiter:
+`loggerfactory=com.amazon.disco.agent.reflect.logging.StandardOutputLoggerFactory:verbose`

+For example, if your JFM args looks like `servicename=YourServiceNameHere`, then the log-enabled argument would look like `servicename=YourServiceNameHere=loggerfactory=com.amazon.disco.agent.reflect.logging.StandardOutputLoggerFactory:verbose`

 Here is a list of the most common issues and how to resolve them.